ejongepier/metabarcoding-qiime.github.io/source/denoise.rst

 Primer removal
 =======================================

-The next step is to remove any adapter or primer sequences.
-You will use the cutadapt QIIME2 plugin for that.
+The next step is to remove any primer sequences.
+We will use the cutadapt QIIME2 plugin for that.
-Because you have paired-end data, you will have a forward and reverse primer, specified as the parameters `--p-front-f` and `--p-front-r` in below command.
+Because we have paired-end data, there is a forward and reverse primer, referenced by the parameters ``--p-front-f`` and ``--p-front-r`` in below command.
 These are already the correct primer sequences used for your data.

 ..
 Tip::

    Some steps in the QIIME2 workflow can take quite some time.
-   You can speed things up by running certain processes using more than one cpu.
+   We can speed things up by running certain processes using more than one cpu.
    Exactly how many cpus you can select mainly depends on how many you have available on your computer.

-For the following command I used `--p-cores 8` (but pls adjust the number of cpus based on how many you have available).
+For the following command, I used ``--p-cores 8`` (but please adjust the number of cpus based on how many you have available!).

 .. code-block:: bash